 This game keeps our dog acquainted with the lay of the land, and her routes for quickly moving between rooms.

-As you can see from the photo, she enjoys capturing the flag, known as my head.
+As you can see from the photo, my dog enjoys capturing the flag, known as my head.